 \section{Proof of Theorem~\ref{main}}

 Suppose that $G$ is a finite group admitting a group of coprime automorphisms $A$ such that any subgroup generated by a subset of $I_G(A)$ can be generated by $r$ elements.
 Our aim is to prove that $[G,A]$ has $r$-bounded rank.
 The overall strategy involves the following steps.
 First we prove the result for the case of nilpotent group~$G$.
 Then we consider semisimple normal subgroups in the general case.
-Next, we obtain a bound in terms of $r$ for the exponent of the automorphisms induced by $A$ on the quotient by the generalized Fitting subgroup $G/F^*(G)$.
+Next, we use a version of the `non-modular' Hall--Higman type theorem to obtain a bound in terms of $r$ for the exponent of the automorphisms induced by $A$ on the quotient by the generalized Fitting subgroup $G/F^*(G)$.
 Combined with the previous result in \cite{tams}, this bound gives the proof of Theorem~\ref{main} for the case of cyclic group $A$, as well as a bound in terms of $r$ for the Fitting height of soluble $A$-invariant sections $S$ satisfying $S=[S,A]$.
-Then a crucial proposition is proved stating that the group $[G,A]$ can be assumed to be generated by $r$-boundedly many orbits of elements of $I_G(A)$ under the action of $A$.
-This proposition enables us to combine the aforementioned bound in terms of $r$ for the exponent of the automorphisms induced by $A$ on $G/F^*(G)$ with the case of cyclic $A$ to obtain a reduction to the case of $A$ being a $p$-group of $r$-bounded derived length and to finish the proof by induction on this derived length.
+The proof is completed by reduction to the case of cyclic~$A$.